softwaremill/odelay/README.md

 }
 ```

-A delayed operation requires a [FiniteDuration][fd] and some arbitrary block of code to execute after that delay.

 ### Timers

 In order for the example above to compile, an instance of an `odelay.Timer` needs to be in implicit scope, as an ExecutionContext would when working with Scala Futures.

 `odelay.Timers` define an interface for task scheduling.
-Implementations of `odelay.Timers` are defined for a number of environments and platforms so you can make the most of the tools you already have on hand.
+Implementations of `odelay.Timers` are defined for a number of environments and platforms.

 #### JdkTimer